 More About The Vision Quest Program

 Does your child have vision problems?
 Are you concerned about future eye problems for your child?
 Are you worried that some of our children will grow up with undetected vision difficulties?
-Well, we offer ways to detect and correct vision problems for young children.
+We offer ways to detect and correct vision problems for young children.

 The Vision Quest – Eye Check Program utilizes NASA developed technologies to determine if vision problems exist for pre-kindergartners, kindergartners, and those children in first, second, and third grades.
 The goal is to catch vision problems for children early, thereby preventing more serious problems from developing later in the child’s life.